A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Introduction

 \subsection{Complete noncompact shrinking solitons}

-The formal resemblance of the shrinking soliton equation \eqref{eq:grs} to the condition of nonnegative Ricci curvature suggests that a complete noncompact shrinking soliton would have to balance strong and competing tendencies toward incompleteness and reducibility.
-A growing body of evidence appears to support the expectation that the possibilities for the asymptotic geometry of a complete shrinker are extremely restricted.
+Given the formal similarity of \eqref{eq:grs} to the condition of nonnegative Ricci curvature, the geometry of a noncompact shrinker near infinity might be expected to be comparatively inflexible, constrained by strong and opposing tendencies toward incompleteness and reducibility.
+A growing body of evidence now appears to support this heuristic, and to suggest that the structural possibilities for the asymptotic geometry of a complete noncompact shrinker may indeed be few.

-All known examples of complete noncompact shrinking solitons fit one of two descriptions.
-Either they split (at least locally) as products or have a single end smoothly asymptotic to a regular cone.
-Examples of this latter type are scarce.
-The first are due to Feldman-Ilmanen-Knopf \cite{FeldmanIlmanenKnopf}, who constructed a family of complete shrinkers on the tautological line bundle of $\CP^{n-1}$ for $n\geq 2$.
-Their examples are K\"ahler with a $\mathrm{U}(n)$-symmetry and Ricci curvatures of mixed sign.
-Dancer-Wang \cite{DancerWang} and Yang \cite{Yang} have further generalized their construction to line bundles over products of K\"ahler-Einstein metrics with positive scalar curvature.
+Every nontrivial complete noncompact shrinking soliton currently known either splits locally as a product or has a single end smoothly asymptotic to a cone.
+So far, examples of the latter type are scarce.
+The construction of Feldman-Ilmanen-Knopf \cite{FeldmanIlmanenKnopf} produces a family of complete $\mathbb{U}(n)$-invariant asymptotically conical K\"ahler shrinkers on the tautological line bundle of $\CP^{n-1}$ with Ricci curvatures of mixed sign.
+This construction was later generalized by Dancer-Wang \cite{DancerWang} and Yang \cite{Yang} to line bundles over products of K\"ahler-Einstein metrics with positive scalar curvature.
 These examples, too, have quadratic curvature decay and a single asymptotically conical end.